theopn/dotfiles/README.md

     - `esc`: Reload the config and exit the service mode
     - `r`: Reset layout and exit the service mode
     - `alt-shift-h/j/k/l`: Join windows into different trees

-> ![NOTE]
-> In this [commit](https://github.com/nikitabobko/AeroSpace/commit/5aabca5b4d86afa55fb5f1c6cfa06f1e413448fd), a rudimentary UI customization for the Aerospace tray icon has been added, which is frankly all I need.
-> Along with [Ice](https://github.com/jordanbaird/Ice), I am experimenting with the native menu bar.

 ### Homebrew